Venue & Hospitality

 Driving Directions to

-London, the capital of England, set on the banks of River Thames, is a city with a rich history stretching back to Roman times.
-Across the Thames, the London Eye provides panoramic view of the London skyline, including South Bank cultural complex, and the entire city.
+London, the capital city of England and the United Kingdom, is a 21st-century city with history stretching back to Roman times.
+At its centre stand imposing Houses of Parliament, the iconic ‘Big Ben’ clock tower and Westminster Abbey, site of British monarch coronations.
+Across the Thames River, the London Eye observation wheel provides panoramic view of the South Bank cultural complex, and the entire city.

 Christopher Wren’s the most highly acclaimed architects in 17th-century St. Paul’s Cathedral church tower above ‘The City’, where London’s global Stock Exchange “Shed” conducts its business.
 Royal sites of city include Buckingham Palace, housing the monarch's main residence and offices, and the Tower of London, a former prison that’s home to the Crown Jewels.
 The British Museum, National Gallery, Tate Britain and Tate Modern exhibits local and international history and art.
 West End theatres show classic and cutting-edge drama.
 Covent Garden, Soho and Spital fields Market are popular dining and shopping areas.
 Major public spaces include Trafalgar Square, Hyde Park and Hampstead Heath etc.